 Policy declaration

-With our Human Rights Statement and a Human Rights Due Diligence Framework (HRDD Framework), we continuously take steps to identify, minimise, and address human rights risks and impacts.
+Bucher Industries understands that its business dealings wherever it operates can have an impact on human rights, whether through its own activity or that of its business relationships along the entire supply chain.
+With the Human Rights Statement as well as a Human Rights Due Diligence Framework (HRDD Framework), Bucher Industries hopes to lead the way as a role model in this respect and apply responsible business practices in accordance with internationally recognised human rights.
+This means that Bucher Industries continuously takes steps to identify, minimise and address risks and impacts.
 Responsible business conduct is gradually embedded into business processes, with monitoring and reporting on performance.
 Access to complaints and remedial action is facilitated, particularly for those who may potentially be affected.

 The Human Rights Statement is based on the international frameworks listed in the section below.
 It also applies to all subsidiaries of Bucher Industries as well as the associated business activities and business relationships.
 The Human Rights Statement sets out our expectations regarding the prevention of child labour, forced labour and oppression, as well as occupational health and safety, freedom of association, the right to equality, the right to privacy, fair wages and working conditions, conflict minerals, and bribery and corruption.

-We have set out internally binding instructions in our Code of Conduct, Environmental Policy, Employee Policy and Anti-Corruption Policy and implemented these accordingly.
-In December 2023, a policy on due diligence obligations in dealings with suppliers was also enacted.
+We have set out internally binding instructions in our Code of Conduct, Environmental Policy, Employee Policy, Anti-Corruption Policy and Policy on Due Diligence Obligations in dealings with suppliers, and implemented these accordingly.

 General application of internationally recognised regulations